buhrmi/twitch-tools/README.md

-# Stream Tools
+# Twitch Toolkit

-This is the source code for my stream tools which you can access at https://buhrmi.de
+A collection of tools for Twitch

 ## Features

-### Auctions
+### AuctionsBot

-Run auctions in your Twitch channel.
+Run live auctions in your Twitch channel.

 ### Viewer commands